Jessecar96/analog-capture/README.md

 # How to capture, deinterlace, and encode analog video

+## Notice
+This guide is still a work in progress, some things might not be complete.

 ## Introduction
 I've spent about 3 years now trying various methods to get the best captures of old analog video such as VHS and Video8/Hi8 tapes.
 A lot of what I've read describes ways to do this for old TVs, DVDs, or old computers which just isn't going to cut it in 2018.
 I have 3 methods of capturing and encoding.
 I personally use a mix of the 3 depending on what I'm capturing.